digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/encrypted_private_key_storage_gcp.rst

 .. warning::
     We strongly advise against this as it will force Canton to decrypt its private keys and store them in clear.

-For subsequent restarts we recommend deleting all encrypted private key store configurations including the GCP KMS configuration.
-We have forced the manual configuration of the ``reverted`` flag to prevent any unwanted decryption of the database (e.g. by unintentionally deleting the GCP KMS configuration).
-You can enable again private key encryption by deleting the ``reverted`` tag and re-configuring the GCP KMS.
+Encrypted private key storage can be enabled again by deleting the ``reverted`` field and re-configuring it as shown in :ref:`Encrypted Private Key Storage Configuration <encrypted_private_key_storage_gcp>`.

 .. _manual-gcp-kms-wrapper-key-rotation: